pagekey/pkos/README.md

 Welcome to PKOS!
 This is an operating system written completely from scratch, working its way up from assembly to higher level languages like C. This was created for educational purposes and documented in the [OS Series from PageKey Solutions on YouTube](https://www.youtube.com/watch?v=NtZzb9ZJ5Fo&list=PL3Kz_hCNpKSTFCTJtP4-9mkYDVM7rAprW).

+## Quick Help

+Try these commands to get started in a hurry.

+* `make` - Build the OS

+* `make run` - Run the OS in Qemu, an x86 emulator

+* `make iso` - Build an ISO image of the OS.
+This file can be burned to a disk or USB drive.
+Then you can run it on real hardware!

 ## About This Repository

 This repository will hold all versions of PKOS, from the simplest to the latest.
 To follow along with the tutorial, each increment of the OS will be accessible to you as a "release" on GitHub.
 You just have to clone this repository and checkout the right tag for the video you watched.
 Then, you should be able to build the code and run it on your own system.